ls1intum/Artemis/docs/user/lectures.rst

 Text Unit
 ^^^^^^^^^
-An text unit consists of a name, some rich-text content and optionally a release date.
+A text unit consists of a name, some rich-text content and optionally a release date.
 Students complete this unit as soon as they open it.

 |create-text-unit|

 Video Unit
 ^^^^^^^^^^^
-An video unit consists of a name, an embeddable video link, and optionally a description and release date.
+A video unit consists of a name, an embeddable video link, and optionally a description and release date.
 Artemis can convert the website link from common video sources (RGB, YouTube, Vimeo) to an embeddable URL using the arrow button.
 Students complete this unit when they watch the video for at least five minutes.